 Decorating on a budget doesn’t have to be so challenging!
-Here I’ll be sharing 8 creative ways to style your home for Fall!
+Here, I’ll be sharing 8 creative ways to style your home for Fall on a budget.

 What is it that makes fall so magical?
-As I close my windows for the winter ahead, I always want to bring a little piece of fall into my home.
+As I close my windows for the winter ahead, I want to add as much warmth and coziness as possible over the next few seasons.

 For those of us who work from home, creating a cozy fall atmosphere can make our house a haven that is safe from the winter blues.

-While there are no hard and fast rules for when you can start decorating for fall, I generally start to think about fall decor as soon as I see the first trees changing color.
+While there are no hard and fast rules as to when you can start decorating for fall, I generally start to think about fall decor as soon as I see the first trees changing color.

 Know which style direction you want to go in for fall decor

-When you are thinking about changing up your decor, the most important tool you can have is a clear vision.
-Spend some time on Pinterest, looking for style inspiration.
+When you are thinking about changing up your decor, the first step is to have is a clear vision.
+Spend some time on Pinterest looking for style inspiration.

-Whatever you prefer, this palette will be your starting point.
+Choosing a color palette will be your jumping off point.
 Make sure you keep photos of your palette as you look online, shop at your favorite flea market or thrift store, or as you stroll through Target or Walmart.

 Beyond palette, what are the other components of your theme?
 Think about the textures, smells, and shapes that inspire that cozy fall feeling in you.

 Armed with a clear creative vision, you are ready to begin the adventure of finding your perfect fall decorations.
-Even with a low budget, decorating on a budget should super simple!
+Even with a low budget, decorating for fall should be fairly simple.

 Remember, the most inexpensive way to decorate for fall is to focus on the fall themed items you already have.
 First, think about putting away any decorations that are not within your theme.

 Poster of tulips in the springtime?
 Out!
 That wonderful brown throw blanket your mother knit for you?
 In!
-This is an especially important step for those of us in smaller homes.
+This is an especially important step for those in a small space.

 Make sure that you are not wasting space on any decorations that do not fit with your theme.

-Next, what do you have that could be adapted into fall decorations?
-Take out the things you had from last year, also look to see what transitional pieces you have in your home that could work with any season and can be adapted to work for fall.
+Next, use items you already have that could be adapted into fall decorations.
+Take out the things you had from last year, also look to see what transitional pieces you have in your home that could work for fall.

 Engage your five senses